grafana/agent/docs/sources/flow/getting-started/migrating-from-static.md

 - /docs/grafana-cloud/monitor-infrastructure/integrations/agent/flow/getting-started/migrating-from-static/
 canonical: https://grafana.com/docs/agent/latest/flow/getting-started/migrating-from-static/
 description: Learn how to migrate your configuration from Grafana Agent Static mode to Flow mode
-menuTitle: Migrate from Static to Flow mode
+menuTitle: Migrate from Static mode to Flow mode
 title: Migrate Grafana Agent from Static mode to Flow mode
 weight: 340
 ---

-# Migrate from Grafana Agent Static to Grafana Agent Flow Mode
+# Migrate Grafana Agent from Static mode to Flow mode

 The built-in Grafana Agent convert command can migrate your [Static][] mode configuration to a Flow mode configuration.